 Day trading can be a very tough and emotionally draining job.
-Beginners are misled daily to believe that it somehow is going to be a cakewalk.
+Beginners are misled to believe that it somehow is going to be a cakewalk.
 This is simply not the case.
 Day trading is one of the toughest jobs that exists and humbles many very intelligent people on a regular basis.
 There are people all over the internet talking about how you can become a millionaire within a year or even overnight and its complete baloney.
 I'm here to give everyone the real and not to mislead you into false thinking.
 If anyone thinks being successful in this field is not going to require serious hard work and hustle then you will quickly be educated.
 Day trading is very similar to operating a small business and things are not always going to go your way.
-In fact, its the only job I'm aware of where you can actually lose a paycheck.
+In fact, its the only job we are aware of where you can actually lose a paycheck.
 However, day trading can also be a highly rewarding pursuit.
-With proper discipline, patience, persistence, and resilience, you can achieve financial freedom, work for yourself from any where, and you can make a lot of money doing it.
-Below are 20 crucial day trading tips I've learned from experience...
+With proper discipline, patience, persistence, and resilience, you can achieve financial freedom, work for yourself from anywhere, and you can make a lot of money doing it.
+Below are 20 crucial day trading tips we've learned from experience...

 1. Trade small when you are first learning.
 A new trader with a large account is a potential disaster waiting to happen.
 When you are trading with big money and don't know what you are doing, big losses are inevitable.
 Get practice and build confidence by trading with small amounts of money until you become more seasoned.
 Paper trading is not the same as trading with real cash because the true emotion is removed from the equation.
 Get a broker who is not going to destroy you with fees and wipe out a small account slowly.
 Something like Fidelity or Interactive Brokers is a good place to start.
 Certain lessons you will have to learn the hard way and you want the cost of tuition to be as cheap as possible.